Wi-Fi & Connectivity

-Traveling direct to Kansai International Airport - Kansai International Airport: Wi-Fi info , Hokkaido's New Chitose Airport , Centrair Airport in Nagoya, and Fukuoka Airport in Kyushu also offer free WiFi services.
+Traveling directly to Kansai International Airport ?
+Kansai International Airport: Wi-Fi info , Hokkaido's New Chitose Airport , Centrair Airport in Nagoya, and Fukuoka Airport in Kyushu also offer free Wi-Fi services.

-Visitors to Japan in possession of a foreign phone are able to take advantage of telecom giant Softbank's Wi-Fi hotspots.
+Visitors to Japan in possession of a foreign phone can take advantage of telecom giant Softbank's Wi-Fi hotspots.
 Softbank: Free Wi-Fi Passport provides two weeks of free Wi-Fi from 400,000 hotspots nationwide.
-All you need to do is dial *8180 to receive your password to enable your connection.
+All you need to do is set your roaming destination to "SoftBank" and dial *8180 to receive your password to enable your connection.
 Look out for the Softbank mark in restaurants, cafes, major train stations, hotels and other locations where you can log on.

 Certain coffee chains, fast food restaurants and convenience stores also offer their own free Wi-Fi.
 Like in many places, you will have to sign up for it.
 While convenient, the signal on some of these free services can be patchy and slow.
 Paid hotspots are also available.
 While many are directed towards Japanese clientele, some English services are available.
-Docomo Wi-Fi for visitor: Paid Wi-Fi plans and Wi2: Wi-Fi info are a couple of these offering easy access to the internet at a cost.
+Wi2: Wi-Fi info offers easy access to the internet at a cost.

 Another way to stay connected is to rent or buy a sim card.
 Major airports offer different data plans depending on your need.
-Brastel and NTT are a couple of options.
+Other options include Brastel .
 You can buy a sim card at one of the electronic megastores such as Bic Camera or Yodobashi Camera.
 A wide range of plans are on offer, so research is recommended to find one that best suits your needs.
 As a rough guide, you should be able to pick one up a 1GB data plan for 30 days for around 3,000 yen.

 Your phone must be unlocked to use a sim card.

-All information is correct as of January, 2018.
+All information is correct at the time of writing.
 Independent research is always advised for the most up-to-date and relevant information.